 In addition to teaching yoga and meditation, Charlotte writes feature stories for several publications, including Catalyst Magazine, Yoga U Online and the Hugger Mugger Yoga blog.
 Her articles have appeared in Yoga Journal and Yoga International.
 She has written feature articles for the Telluride Bluegrass Festival’s program since the early 1990s, and has participated in research and writing for a book about the festival’s history.

 In 2007 Rodmell Press (now a part of Shambhala Publications) published her first book, Mindful Yoga, Mindful Life: A Guide for Everyday Practice.The book blends the principles of mindfulness with the practice of Patanjali’s Eight Limbs of Yoga.
 Her second book, Yoga for Meditators, was published by Rodmell Press in 2012 and was one of 10 books recommended in Yoga Journal magazine’s “Yoga Books of 2012” list.

-Her most recent book, Hip-Healthy Asana: A Yoga Practitioner’s Guide to Protecting the Hips and Avoiding SI Joint Pain, will be released on June 12, 2018 by Shambhala Publications.
+Her most recent book, Hip-Healthy Asana: A Yoga Practitioner’s Guide to Protecting the Hips and Avoiding SI Joint Pain, was released in June 2018 by Shambhala Publications.

 Charlotte plays oboe and English horn in the Salt Lake Symphony; the woodwind quintet, Scherzando Winds; the chamber folk ensemble, blue haiku; and with blue haiku, Kate MacLeod and Hal Cannon in the folk sextet, Red Rock Rondo.
 Red Rock Rondo’s 2009 DVD has won two Emmy awards and an award from the National Educational Television Association.